8shashank/dropbox_clone/REVIEW.md

 Suggested Reading Materials
 None
 Suggested Improvements
 1. As stated by Troy, the current code cannot delete files with spaces in their names.
-I haven°Øt been able to get this to work, but one idea I did get was to maybe extract the file name.
+I haven‚Äôt been able to get this to work, but one idea I did get was to maybe extract the file name.
 Separate the name per space and save those individual bits.
-Then create a new directory variable with +°±\°± + savedBits.
-The backslash should allow one to ignore the spaces, but once again, I couldn°Øt get this to work.
+Then create a new directory variable with +‚Äù\‚Äù + savedBits.
+The backslash should allow one to ignore the spaces, but once again, I couldn‚Äôt get this to work.
 Might be worth checking out, might not.
-2.
+2. Try‚Ä¶catch (if I recall) is generally not used as much in javascirpt for error passing.
+I believe this is handled more so using callbacks.
+I‚Äôve added in an example as a comment ~line 101 right before a try/catch block.
+3. Created a folder1 in test-data
+4. Changed !fileName to fs.existsSync to allow for synchronous check of file existence.